Leon-C-T/qa_group_project/README.md

 + Conflicts were discovered with the recently instituted AWS Data Lifecycle manager, leading to its inclusion as a project extension, and the necessity for a snapshot deletion lambda function.
 Due to the difficulty in deleting snapshots without first removing associated images, the image creation function was ammended to only permit a single image per target.
 + SNS topics were investigated to streamline function calls and to enable later automation of project monitoring reporting.
 + Amazon Fargate was intialised in the first step toward a fully serverless alternate solution to the project architecture.
++ Implemented an external RDS instance to act as a database for the deployment.
++ Credential issue with containerisation.
++ Automated Jenkins configuration and environmental variables.
++ Implemented in-pipeline docker build/push.
++ Amazon Fargate working through GUI.
++ CodePipeline working through GUI.

 ### End Point